aGuyNamedJonas/updraft/docs/VisionValuesMission.md

 > The values of how we interact with each other in and around this project are described in our [Code of Conduct](../CODE_OF_CONDUCT.md).

+> If this vision, the mission, or the values resonate with you and you want to share your own story around them, please feel free to share them in the [comment section](https://github.com/aGuyNamedJonas/updraft/issues/52).

 # Vision
 Empower people to deliver their apps to a global audience